Hollywood Bowl: Community function

 The Bowl began as a community space rather than a privately owned establishment.
 Proceeds from the early events at the Bowl went to financing the construction of new elements of the bowl such as a stage and seating in 1922 and 1923 respectively.
 In 1924, a backdrop to the stage was added.

 During the early years of the Bowl's existence, concert tickets were kept at the lowest available price of 25 cents using the slogan popular prices will prevail, coined by F.W.
 Blanchard.
 While serving as the venue for concerts by the Los Angeles Philharmonic, the Bowl also served as a community space, used for Easter services, the Hollywood Community Chorus, as well as Young Artists Nights where younger musicians could perform well-known classical music.
-Children were also invited to perform at community events with the Los Angeles Philharmonic and the Hollywood Community Chorus, beginning with Sibelius’ Finlandia in 1921.
+Children were also invited to perform at community events with the Los Angeles Philharmonic and the Hollywood Community Chorus, beginning with Sibelius' Finlandia in 1921.

-The Bowl was home to much more than western music, hosting a variety of Native American tribal events, as well as international music ensembles.
+The Bowl hosted a variety of Native American tribal events, as well as international music ensembles.

 In 1924, the land was deeded to the County of Los Angeles.

 Women in the Bowl

 Many of the key influential figures in the founding of the Hollywood Bowl were women, most notably the pianist Artie Mason Carter, whose connections with the Los Angeles arts patrons were vital in the early days of the Bowl's existence.
 Christine Wetherill Stevenson and Marie Rankin Clarke both donated $21,000 to purchase the land on which the bowl was built.
 E.J.
 Wakeman, Leiland Atherton Irish, Harriet Clay Penman, and composers Gertrude Ross and Carrie Jacobs Bond all contributed to the Bowl through fundraising drives.
+Josephine P. Everett was a financial contributor as well.